storybookjs/marko/docs/configure/overview.md

 ### Configure story loading

-By default Storybook will load stories from your project based on a glob (pattern matching string) in `.storybook/main.js`.
-By default that matches all files in your project with extension `.stories.js` -- the intention is you would colocate those files with the component they document.
+By default, Storybook will load stories from your project based on a glob (pattern matching string) in `.storybook/main.js` that matches all files in your project with extension `.stories.js`.
+The intention is you colocate a story file with the component it documents.

 ```
 •